 Where is ESPN BET Legal?
-Use Promo Code ROTO for a Referral Bonus In These States
+Use Promo Code ROTO For A Referral Bonus In These States

-ESPN BET legal states include Arizona, Colorado, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Massachusetts, Michigan, New Jersey, Ohio, Pennsylvania, Tennessee, Virginia, and West Virginia.
-ESPN BET has gone live at approximately 3:45 pm EST today (November 14, 2023)
+ESPN BET is now live!
+Legal states include Arizona, Colorado, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Massachusetts, Michigan, New Jersey, Ohio, Pennsylvania, Tennessee, Virginia, and West Virginia.
+ESPN BET went live at approximately 3:45 p.m.
+EST Tuesday, November 14, 2023.

 You can use the ESPN BET promo code ROTO to claim an exclusive bonus bets welcome bonus today.
 Type in the ESPN BET promo code ROTO at sign-up to get $250 in bonus bets.